usegalaxy-eu/website/_posts/2021-05-28-webinar-series-gr4.md

 <br>

-The second session encompassed exclusively __training__, starting with Saskia Hiltemann, who gave an overview of the use of the GTN for instructors, with some recent experiences on remote training.
+The second session encompassed exclusively [__training__](https://galaxyproject.org/events/2021-04-gr4-education/), starting with Saskia Hiltemann, who gave an overview of the use of the GTN for instructors, with some recent experiences on remote training.
 The rest of the webinar went all over the training stages: high-school with Christine Cucinotta, university with Miaomiao Zhou, research scientists with Subina Mehta, and the society at large with Bérénice Batut.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AXynJtPXgRQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <br>

-During the third webinar, Dan Blankenberg covered the resources for making __tools__ available in the Galaxy ecosystem; Anthony Bretaudeau talked about "Dockerized Galaxy for Tool Publishing" and Petr Novák detailed the process to publish tools in your own public Galaxy server.
+During the third webinar, Dan Blankenberg covered the resources for making [__tools__](https://galaxyproject.org/events/2021-05-gr4-tool-devs/) available in the Galaxy ecosystem; Anthony Bretaudeau talked about "Dockerized Galaxy for Tool Publishing" and Petr Novák detailed the process to publish tools in your own public Galaxy server.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MdQyltMAocg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <br>

-Finally, Gianmauro Cuccuru and Lucille Delisle showed the differences when __administering__ a public instance with thousands of registered users versus a lab-local adminstrated Galaxy instance.
+Finally, Gianmauro Cuccuru and Lucille Delisle highlighted resources for [__administering__](https://galaxyproject.org/events/2021-05-gr4-admins/) everything from a public instance with thousands of registered users to a local instance at a lab.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vx2icgaU_h0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>